 With so many metrics, it’s hard to determine the ones that are actually helpful for your subscription-based business.
-Our advice is to focus on the ones that give you a better understanding of your clients and the value they bring to the table.
-The ARPU metric is one of them.
+Our advice is to focus on the ones that give you a better understanding of your active users and the value they bring to the table.
+ARPU, which stands for average revenue per user, is one of them.

-ARPU, or Average Revenue Per User, is a non-GAAP metric used to identify the revenue generated by one user per a specific period.
-Put simply, it’s the amount of money a customer brings your company over X days.
+ARPU, is a non-GAAP metric used to identify the total revenue generated by one paying user per a specific period.
+Put simply, it’s the revenue a customer brings your company over X days.

-Customer behavior defines the financial performance of any subscription business, so knowing as much information as possible about your clients and their purchasing habits is critical.
-ARPU is one of the metrics and KPIs that allow subscription businesses to track their performance and get insights into the target audience.
-Provided it’s calculated correctly, of course.
+Customer behavior defines the financial performance of any subscription business, so knowing as much information as possible about your existing customers and their purchasing habits is critical.
+ARPU isone of the metrics and KPIs that allow subscription businesses to track their performance and get insights into their target audiences – provided it’s calculated correctly, of course.

-X Revenue from all subscribers / Y number of subscribers = ARPU
+X (total revenue from all subscribers) / Y (total number of subscribers) = ARPU (average revenue per user)

 Here’s an example.
-During the last 30 days, your company gained $15,000 and had 300 clients who purchased your services.
+During the last 30 days, your company was able to generate revenue of $15,000 and had 300 clients who purchased your services.
 If you put those numbers in the formula, you’ll see that your ARPU during that last month was $50.

-And now is the time to clarify two things about this suspiciously easy arithmetics:
+Now is the time to clarify two things about this suspiciously easy formula:

-One: It doesn’t mean that each customer contributed $50.
+One: It doesn’t mean that each of your paying users contributed $50.
 Because you’re a subscription business, you have various tiers, segments, and variously priced products.
-Some may have paid $115 while others – only $30.
+Your more valuable customers may have paid $115 while other, low revenue customers, may have paid only $30.

 Two: It doesn’t mean the purchase was made by a single person.
 Some subscription businesses like Netflix allow multiple users, but they all are billed from one account.
 The account that is being billed is considered one user in the ARPU formula.